ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 #### Security controls provided by the HybridSystem

 * All security documentation produced by DTA for the HybridSystem has been updated within the last year and include the 'last updated' date.
-* DTA releases updated documentation to their stakeholders via the Protected Utility Community website.
+* DTA provide updates to documentation via the Protected Utility website at [desktop.gov.au](https://desktop.gov.au/).
+Release logs and change sets between versions can be obtained at [Github](https://github.com/govau/desktop.gov.au).

 #### Residual controls to be addressed by the Agency